jmayer913/JMayer-Data-Library/README.md

    }
 }

-//Somewhere in your code you would create a new transaction and
+//Somewhere in your application you would create a new transaction and
 //bind it to the account the transaction was taken on with the OwnerInteger64ID. await dataLayer.CreateAsync(new Transaction()
 {